TylerDoubleu12/Personal-portfolio/README.md

 # Personal Portfolio Project

-##This project was created for the intent to display all of my personal work as a Front-End Web Developer.
+## This project was created for the intent to display all of my personal work as a programmer.
 It particulary demonstrates my abilities with Javascript, HTML and CSS.

 # Demo-Preview